A walk through Paradise: 15 outstanding Maldives resorts.

 “Arrive on the shores of barefoot luxury.
 Right here, where time stands still.”

-Indeed, this might very well be Heaven on Earth for many of us, as the sheer beauty of the island and its surroundings is enough to make your heart skip a beat.
+Indeed, this might very well be Heaven on Earth for many of us, as the sheer beauty of the island and its lush vegetation are enough to make your heart skip a beat.
 The resort is located on Lankanfushi Island, North Malé Atoll, and it represents an ideal destination for couples or families.

 Dining and Wellness: